VirtualEstatePlanner/MegaDocker/MANIKINS-LIST.md

 25. **Portainer** : needs LDAP for auth
 26. Portal : - check funkypenguin for heimdall
 27. PrivateBin : - check funkypenguin
-28. Prometheus :
+28. Prometheus : - check funkypenguin
-29. RocketChat : needs so much work, probably
+29. RocketChat : has some issue connecting to mongo database
 30. **Skopos** : needs LDAP for auth
 31. **Swarmpit** : needs LDAP for auth
 32. **Traefik** : needs LDAP for auth